|Back to Back Issues Page|

 Good and badBut bread made from refined wheat flour and potatoes from cold storage ARE fattening.
 So how did these seemingly good guidelines turn America into an obese nation, and befuddle the so-called experts from a prestigious medical journal?

-In exactly the same way as super mealie-meal (cornmeal) and sugar have together made South Africa officially the most unhealthy nation in the world; refined starch.
+In exactly the same way as super maize-meal from corn and sugar have together made South Africa officially the most unhealthy nation in the world; refined starch.

-Because refined carbohydrates are tasteless, more salt and sugar was added.
-The unintended consequences were and still are obesity, diabetes and hypertension.
+Because refined carbohydrates are tasteless, more salt and sugar are added.
+The unintended consequences were and still are ever increasing obesity, diabetes and hypertension.

 They eschew preserved foods.